finbourne/luminesce-sdk-java-preview/sdk/docs/SqlBackgroundExecutionApi.md

 <a name="fetchQueryResultSqlite"></a>
 # **fetchQueryResultSqlite**
-> String fetchQueryResultSqlite(executionId, sortBy, filter, select, groupBy)
+> File fetchQueryResultSqlite(executionId, sortBy, filter, select, groupBy)

 FetchQueryResultSqlite: Fetches the result from a previously started query, in SqLite format.